leadstar116/nestjs-serve-static-content/README.md

 # Polkadot Scanner Backend

 A simple node.js server that is able to serve static content and protect it behind a password.

-This project is serving the static content from https://github.com/leadstar116/polkadot-scanner
+This project is serving the static content from https://github.com/leadstar116/polkadot-scanner.

+It is using static password for testing purpose.
+Use 'password' to pass sign in.

 ## Used Stacks: